Waxolunist/validationconstraints/README.md

 The original version did only allow Calendar to validate.
 This fork uses the library [joda-time](http://joda-time.sourceforge.net/).
 Thus it supports validating every class which can be converted to [DateTime](http://joda-time.sourceforge.net/api-release/index.html).

+#Examples

+For examples please see the tests or this projects homepage: [http://waxolunist.github.com/validationconstraints/](http://waxolunist.github.com/validationconstraints/).

 #License

 ValidationConstraints is free software: you can redistribute it and/or modify